HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

-### Test Two
+### Test One
-* Sell when the price hits the lower line of the 20p 2std bollinger
+* Sell when the price hits the upper line of the 20p 1std bollinger
 * No Stoploss
 * Results:
 ```